wojciechzyla/production_line_simulation/README.md

 * At the moment, each ramp/worker transfers processed semi-finished product to one of the assigned recipients without favoring any of them (i.e. the recipient is selected from a pool of n receivers with the same probability - 1/n).
 Ultimately, however, each ramp/worker will have the possibility to have their own preferences (e.g. they will pass semi-finished products to worker A twice as often as worker B) - this requirement should be taken into account at the design stage, using an appropriate data structure to store information about the preferences of recipients' choice.
 * Each warehouse has the ability to store products independently of other warehouses (i.e. the internal implementation of the functionality of the "semi-finished products container" may differ between warehouses).

+# Simulation

+For a given network model (loaded from a file), we want to be able to simulate its operation - e.g. to check the potential efficiency of the production line.

+The unit of time in the simulation is round.
+Each turn has stages in the order below:

+1. Supply of semi-finished products for ramps
+2. Handing over semi-finished products to recipients.(The intermediate is immediately transferred from the sender to the recipient - it is never "on the way".)
+3. Processing of intermediates by workers.
+4. Reporting on the simulation status (if applicable for a given turn)

+Assume that at each stage of the simulation, the nodes are considered sequentially, according to the increasing ID (i.e., for example, work is done first by worker # 1, then worker # 2, etc.) - thanks to this, there is no need to use the multi-threading mechanism.
+The simulation time starts at 1 (i.e. the first round has an ID of 1).

+It shall be possible to generate a simulation status report in the following modes:

+* for given turns (e.g. for the third and fifth turns, for the last turn)
+* at set intervals (e.g. every other turn)